Hochfrequenz/python_template_repository/README.md

 ## Contribute

 You are very welcome to contribute to this template repository by opening a pull request against the main branch.

+### GitHub Actions

+- Dependabot auto-approve / -merge:
+  - If the actor is the Dependabot bot (i.e. on every commit by Dependabot) the pull request is automatically approved and auto merge gets activated (using squash merge).
+    Note that if you haven't enabled "auto merge" for your repository, the auto merge activation will fail.
+    If you want to use a merge type other than "squash merge" you have to edit the workflow.